tsc-buddy/AZ-Firewall-Policy-Mgmt/README.md

 For most organizations, Option 2 provides the best long-term solution for managing Azure Firewall policies.

 ## 🔧 **Common Configuration**
+---

+## ⚠️ Required: Azure Subscription ID

+Before deploying any option, edit the relevant `terraform.tf` file and set the `subscription_id` value in the `provider "azurerm"` block to your Azure Subscription ID.

 All options deploy to:
 - **Location**: Australia East